fluxcd/website/content/en/docs/security/_index.md

 ## Controller permissions

-While Flux integrates with other systems it is built on Kubernetes core controller-runtime and properly adheres to Kubernetes security model including RBAC.
+While Flux integrates with other systems it is built on Kubernetes core controller-runtime and properly adheres to Kubernetes security model including RBAC [^1].

 <!-- See [Flux RBAC manifests](https://github.com/fluxcd/flux2/tree/main/manifests/rbac)
 - Scott: spell out here in high-level human-readable terms -->